yuyang-0825/TrimNN/README.md

 ```
 * -target: The path of input target cellular community graph data.
 * -out: The path of generated target gml data
-* -motif_size: The size of input motif.
+* -motif_size: The size of the input motif.
-* -motif_label: The cell type of input motif (combine with "_").
+* -motif_label: The cell type of input motif (combined with "_").
-* The generated specific motif gml will appear in the same folder as target graph gml.
+* The generated specific motif gml will appear in the same folder as the target graph gml.

 ## Demo
 ### Function 1: Subgraph Matching